Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MxvGbCCc6DI,611.5776333333333,668.5011666666667.md

-we don't plan on actually moving them at all if we move them they're gonna move very- you know just a very small amount and actually you can see in this before and after that i did of the crater, earlier you can see these resource modes there they don't, like, they don't move an inch they're in the exact same locations even though the landscape around them has changed a lot and that's kind of what we intend on doing so even if you look at the red and white areas of the map that we showed
+we don't plan on actually moving them at all if we move them they're gonna move very- you know just a very small amount and actually you can see in this before and after that I did of the crater, earlier you can see these resource modes there they don't, like, they don't move an inch they're in the exact same locations even though the landscape around them has changed a lot and that's kind of what we intend on doing so even if you look at the red and white areas of the map that we showed